 Prisoners believe these shifts have deep impacts.
 One of the prisoners (who has set up a shrine on his tier where he and others meditate) talked about how if he would have had this book (while holding up the POF book) ten years ago he never would have been incarcerated.

-Studies on mindfulness in prisons indicate that our successes are not unique: one study with 1,350 inmates, shows improvements in hostility, self-esteem, and mood disturbance among prisoners completing Mindfulness-Based Stress Reduction and two others show a variety of psychological improvements plus a decrease in recidivism connected to meditation.
+Studies on mindfulness in prisons show much success: one study with 1,350 inmates, shows improvements in hostility, self-esteem, and mood disturbance among prisoners completing Mindfulness-Based Stress Reduction and two others show a variety of psychological improvements plus a decrease in recidivism connected to meditation.
 Another study of 40 prisoners shows that an intervention based on mindfulness-inspired Acceptance and Commitment Therapy (ACT) decreased criminal thinking and recidivism.
 Yet another study of 132 prisoners that completed our POF shows reductions in stress, anxiety, depression and sleep problems, all of which indicate improvements of emotional well-being and decreased likelihood of reactive behavior.